marcusoftnet/marcusoftnet.github.io/_posts/2017-02-22-comments-on-board-practices.md

 ---
 layout: post
-title: "Comments on common board practices - blocked should not be a column"
+title: Comments on common board practices - blocked should not be a column
-author: "Marcus Hammarberg"
+author: Marcus Hammarberg
 date: 2017-02-22 08:48:13
 tags: